apache/kvrocks-website/blog/2023-07-01-kvrocks-graduated-as-tlp/index.md

 Kvrocks joined the Apache Incubator at the end of April 2022 and officially became an Apache top-level project in June 2023.
 There has been a significant increase in community activity

 1. The number of contributors has increased from **27** to **82**
-2. Release **4** minor versions during incubation: 2.1.0 / 2.2.0 / 2.3.0 / 2.4.0
+2. Released **4** minor versions during incubation: 2.1.0 / 2.2.0 / 2.3.0 / 2.4.0
 3. Created **900+** Pull Requests
-4. Created Created **300+** Issues
+4. Created **300+** Issues
-5. Nominated **4** Committers: PragmaTwice / Torwig / Ruixiang Tan / Xiaobiao Zhao, and PragmaTwice and Torwig has became PMC member now.
+5. Nominated **4** Committers: PragmaTwice / Torwig / Ruixiang Tan / Xiaobiao Zhao, and PragmaTwice and Torwig are also PMC members now.

 ![image](images/contributions.png)